tiiuae/ghaf/docs/src/troubleshooting/systemd/systemd-analyzer.md

   $> systemd-analyze
   ```

-  This command shows the overall time taken to boot, including the kernel, initrd, and userspace times.
+  This command shows the overall time taken to boot, including the kernel, initrd, and user space times.

 * To see a detailed breakdown of how long each service took to start:

   ```bash